Logo of the U.S. National Science Foundation

-• Hans Mueller Memorial Award/Lecture
+• Hans Mueller Memorial Award and Lecture

 This award is a memorial to Hans Mueller, a Swiss physicist and professor at the Massachusetts Institute of Technology who created the Mueller matrix calculus.
 His contributions to polarization optics continue to reverberate through numerous fields in optics, and are the basics for many advanced ellipsometry instrumentation operations as well as mathematical analysis methods.
 This memorial is established at ICSE-10 by the North American Ellipsometry Association in collaboration with the Ellipsometry Technical Group at the American Vacuum Society.
 ICSE-10 is seeking for support to permanency of this award for future ICSE organizations.